TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Related Work

-TCBench targets the challenging problem of global TC forecasting, providing open, \mbox{real-time–available data} for these notoriously difficult-to-predict phenomena in an accessible format designed to accelerate improvement of data-driven models (\Cref{tab:tc_comparison}).
-As key contributions from TCBench to the community, we include routines to deterministically and probabilistically evaluate tracks predicted by models, neural weather model output data associated with our selected test year, and the necessary inputs for the training and validating postprocessing baselines---facilitating evaluation by community members of their own models and approaches with respect to the provided baselines.
+TCBench stands out by targeting the challenging problem of global TC forecasting, providing open, \mbox{real-time–available data} in an accessible format designed to accelerate improvement of data-driven models (\Cref{tab:tc_comparison}).
+As key contributions from TCBench to the community, we include routines to deterministically and probabilistically evaluate tracks predicted by models, neural weather model output data associated with our selected test year, and the necessary inputs for the training and validating post-processing baselines---facilitating evaluation by community members of their own models and approaches with respect to the provided baselines.
 Furthermore, our forecasting setup provides a straightforward comparison between TC track prediction models to our best observational record, and does not limit comparisons to storms predicted by all models.
-Finally, we as provide scores for baseline models and thereby streamline comparisons between current and future models.
+Finally, we provide scores for reference models (``baselines'') and thereby streamline comparisons between current and future models.